After seeing several positive reviews for the Niche Blitzkrieg (NBK) system I thought I would take a look to discover if it was as good as promised.

 I wonder why the program is still being promoted on ClickBank.

-Michael seems to be one of the good guys in internet marketing so when will he take NBK off the market?
+Michael seems to be one of the good guys in internet marketing and I have even seen him replying to questions about NBK on another review site.
+This shows he really cares about his program and customers.
+So when will he take NBK off the market or update the program?
 Why doesn’t he redirect people from Niche Blitzkrieg to Niche60?

 What Should You Do Now?